Wrongful Termination Attorney

 Why Do You Need a Wrongful Termination Attorney?

 NO KIDDING… A search for California State statutes for “employment” results in 4,661 LAWS enacted since 1993 that govern your employer/employee relationship!
-San Diego wrongful termination attorney John F. McCarthy defends employees each day in California.
+Central California wrongful termination attorney John F. McCarthy defends employees each day in California.
 John can help you determine if you have an actionable wrongful termination case that can help you keep your job, get your job back, or result in a cash settlement for being illegally victimized by your employer.

 Contingency Fee: No Recovery — No Fee